Research note · provenance-first

 How the model is built, end to end

-ETH model lineage
+ETH model regime-gate profile chart

 At a glance